driver8soft/driver8.io/content/en/docs/3-Examples/postgreSQL.md

 Is COBOL only valid for accessing DB2?

-In this simple example, we will access a PostgreSQL database from a COBOL program.
+In this simple example, we will access a PostgreSQL database from a COBOL program, using direct calls to its library.

-> Your programs can be precompiled (EXEC SQL) to access various SQL databases.
+> As an alternative, your programs can be precompiled (EXEC SQL) to access various SQL databases.
+> This needs an additional precompiler.

 To run this program, you need to install PostgreSQL and create the sample database (dvdrental).
-Instructions on how to do this can be found [here] (https://www.postgresql.org/download/).
+Instructions on how to do this can be found [here](https://www.postgresql.org/download/).

 {{< readfile file="/static/img/include/pgcobol.cbl" code="true" lang="cobol" >}}